ardanlabs/gotraining/03-methods_interfaces_embedding/03-embedding/readme.md

 ### Exercise 1

-**Part A** Declare a struct type named animal with two fields name and age.
-Declare a struct type named dog with the field bark.
-Embed the animal type into the dog type.
-Declare and initalize a value of type dog.
-Display the value of the variable.

-**Part B** Add a method to the animal type using a pointer reciever named yelp which displays the literal string "Not Implemented".
-Call the method from the value of type dog.

-**Part C** Add an interface named yelper with a single method called yelp.
-Declare a value of type yelper and assign the address of the value of type dog.
-Call the method yelp.

-**Part D** Implement the yelper interface for the dog type.
-Be creative with the bark field.
-Call the method yelp again from the value of type yelper.
+**Part A** Follow the guided comments to:

+**Part B** Declare a sysadmin type that implements the administrator interface.

+**Part C** Declare a programmer type that implements the developer interface.

+**Part D** Declare a company type that embeds both an administrator and a developer.

+**Part E** Create a sysadmin, programmers, and a company which are available for hire, and use them to complete some predefined tasks.

 [Template](exercises/template1/template1.go) ([Go Playground](http://play.golang.org/p/a-Nzng_E6Z)) |
 [Answer](exercises/exercise1/exercise1.go) ([Go Playground](http://play.golang.org/p/hvVA4zB9Bf))